MCL Tear Parkdale, MO

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Parkdale, MO commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.
+• Contact Sports: Football, soccer, and hockey players in Parkdale, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.

 • Overuse or Repeated Stress: Repeated stress activities on the knee, such as long-distance running, are capable of weakening the MCL over time, making tears more likely.